tailhook/zenith/draft.rst

 exclamation mark are tags in YAML) are used to define zeromq socket kind.
 We use ``REQ`` socket to connect to ``REP`` socket at python side.
-And we ``bind`` zeromq socket at zerogw side to be able to start multiple processes that are ``connect``ed to the zerogw instance.
+And we ``bind`` zeromq socket at zerogw side to be able to start multiple processes that are connected to the zerogw instance.
 And of course we use the same zeromq address that we specified in python.

 If you are not familiar with zeromq concepts, this may be time to do so.
 But